 How Anne Scheiber Secretly Made $22 Million

 Have you heard of Anne Scheiber?
 Probably not.
 Anne Scheiber was a retired IRS auditor who was never promoted and never made more than $4,000 per year (this was the early 1900's).
-Anne retired in the mid-1940's and had $5,000 saved.
+Anne retired in the mid-1940s and had $5,000 saved.

 1. Buying Things She Understood

-Eyes glaze over when the words "personal finance, investing, and cash flow" are uttered and Anne Scheiber was no different.
+Eyes glaze over when the words "personal finance, investing, and cash flow" are uttered, and Anne Scheiber was no different.
 Instead, she studied what people were doing and what they were buying.
 She saw people refilling medicines and buying soda pop on the corner.
 So, she looked into Coca-Cola and Pfizer.
 From there, she started researching these companies to see if they were financially healthy.
 If they had good earnings and growth potential, she bought them.

 2. Buying Shares of Quality Companies

 Anne did not get caught up in fads.
-Over the years, she had brokers tell her to invest in parisian couture, multiple electric companies, and even portfolio insurance.
+Over the years, she had brokers tell her to invest in Parisian couture, multiple electric companies, and even portfolio insurance.
 Anne didn't buy (see principle #1).
 Instead, she kept pumping more money into investments she knew worked for her.
 She collected a list of quality companies that she stuck with through the ups and downs of the market.

 3. Reinvesting Dividends

 Dividends are a distribution of the company's earnings that a shareholder receives if the company performs well.
-Dividends can either be taken out (cashed), or reinvested (put back into the investment).
+Dividends can either be taken out (cashed) or reinvested (put back into the investment).
 When Anne received a dividend, instead of taking it out and using it, she increased her earning power by adding it to her investment.
 What does this do?
 It compounds on itself and turns earnings into more earnings (read: free money!)
 This was the true accelerator of her wealth.

 4. Using Asset Allocation

-5. Adding Money to her Investments
+5. Adding Money to current Investments